How to Adopt a Cat

 Start the Adoption Process With Rescue Vets!

-We strive to make adopting a cat from a shelter a joyful experience for you and your pet.
-From ensuring you’re paired with the right animal to giving tips on how to care for your cat, you’ll find a dedicated team here to help you at Rescue Vets!
+We strive to make adopting a cat from our shelter a joyful experience for you and your pet.
+From ensuring you’re paired with the right animal to giving tips on how to care for your cat, you’ll find a dedicated team here to help you at The Rescue Vets!